my2ndhead/alert_webhook_plus/README.txt

-=== Custom Alert Action webhook_plus ===
+=== Custom Alert Action Webhook Plus ===

 Author: my2ndhead

 Version/Date: 1.0 / 20160707

 Description: Custom Alert Action, that sends all results via HTTP(S) POST request to recipient.
 Supports Basic Authentication.

 Usage: Setup Custom Alert Action through the Setup Page.
 Enter the HTTP Endpoint URL, User/PW for Basic Authentication

+Limitations:
-   Limitations: - Password is stored in cleartext
+  - Password is stored in cleartext
   - Using the alert action without user/password is possible, but not configurable through the UI

+License:
-   License: - This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+  - This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 [1]
   - Commercial Use, Excerpt from CC BY-NC-SA 4.0:
     "A commercial use is one primarily intended for commercial advantage or monetary compensation."
-            - In case of Custom Alert Action Webhook Plus this translates to:
+  - In case of Webhook Plus this translates to:
-              - You may use Custom Alert Action Webhook Plus in commercial environments for handling in-house Splunk alerts
+    - You may use Webhook Plus in commercial environments for handling in-house Splunk alerts
-              - You may use Custom Alert Action Webhook Plus as part of your consulting or integration work, if you're considered to be working on behalf of your customer.
+    - You may use Webhook Plus as part of your consulting or integration work, if you're considered to be working on behalf of your customer.
-                The customer will be the licensee of Support Add-on for Hypercrypto and must comply according to the license terms
+      The customer will be the licensee of Webhook Plus and must comply according to the license terms
-              - You are not allowed to sell Custom Alert Action Webhook Plus as a standalone product or within an application bundle
+    - You are not allowed to sell Webhook Plus as a standalone product or within an application bundle
-              - If you want to use Custom Alert Action Webhook Plus outside of these license terms, please contact us and we will find a solution
+    - If you want to use Webhook Plus outside of these license terms, please contact us and we will find a solution

 === Example Payload: